snrnats/doc-centre/docfx_project/pro/api/shipments/adding_paperless_documents.md

 ## Adding Paperless Documents to Shipments

 The **Add Paperless Document** endpoint enables you to add paperless documents to an existing unallocated shipment.
-To call **Add Paperless Document**, send a `POST`request to `https://api.sorted.com/pro/documents/paperless/{reference}`, where `{reference}` is the unique reference of the shipment you want to add the document to.
+To call **Add Paperless Document**, send a `POST` request to `https://api.sorted.com/pro/documents/paperless/{reference}`, where `{reference}` is the unique reference of the shipment you want to add the document to.

+> [!NOTE]
+> It is only possible to add a paperless document to a shipment prior to allocation (i.e. when the shipment is in a state of either `unallocated` or `allocation_failed`).
+If you attempt to add a paperless document to an allocated shipment then PRO returns an error.

 The body of the request should contain the following information: